-KML files can be sent to Apple iOS and Android mobile devices via email and programs such as Dropbox, and via the File point in Android.
+KML files can be sent to Android, Apple iOS and Windows 10 mobile devices via email and programs such as Dropbox, and via the File point in Android and Windows 10.
 Note that to open KML files in Android transported via the File point the KML Filename may require to be without spaces.
 KMZ files display associated images in Google Earth in Windows on a desktop or laptop PC; however, images will not display in Apple iOS or Android.
 An example below shows a KML file generated from the Bushfire Ready Map project ( in C:\Program Files (x86)\Mobile Data Studio\Examples) displayed on an Apple iPad with the Title Point being the 'Occupant Response Preference' to either 'Stay' or 'Go' in response to a bushfire.
 Similarly, session data processed to KML in a survey of maternal and child health in a developing country could show which dwellings had a child under the age of five years.
 A survey of electricity power poles in a network could show which poles required priority maintenance.
 A tap on the marker pin then shows full information.

 Below is an example of export of a session to KMZ file and display in Google Earth in Windows 10, using the Track Assets project (in C:\Program Files (x86)\Mobile Data Studio\Examples).
 A single image is shown; however, multiple images are supported within a KMZ file.

 Please see further information on use of KML and KMZ files at the Bushfire Ready Map page.
 Please NOTE that while display of KML files in Google Earth is optimal when a mobile device is connected to the Internet, Google Earth can operate offline with cached maps.